p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 ### Task 2: Update Sampling Rate

-1. To Increase the sampling rate for the Application Insights binding, run the following command in the bash shell pane.
+1. To Increase the sampling rate for the Application Insights binding, run the following command in the gitbash pane.

    ```shell
    az spring build-service builder buildpack-binding set \